GeezerHiker

 Boulder Ridge in the rain

-Filed under: Geology, Hiking, Mount Baker, North Cascades — geezerwriter @ 6:37 pm
+Filed under: Geology, Hiking, North Cascades — Tags: — geezerwriter @ 6:37 pm

 The week before last I spent two days hiking on the east side of Mount Baker with the goal of finding some places where we could hike.
 The information on the USFS website just didn’t seem very credible so I went to see for myself.
 In particular they were claiming that there was snow right at Schreiber’s Meadow, the main trailhead in the area, which is at about 3500′ above sea level, while we had been encountering snow only above 4700′ for a couple of weeks.